 This policy is based on the UAE Disability Act, Federal Law (29) 2006 and 2009 which guarantees a Student of Determination access to equal opportunities of education.
-This policy is also based on the following guidance and legislation;
+This policy is also based on the following guidance and legislation.

-The United Nations Convention on the Rights of Persons with Disabilities https://www.un.org/development/desa/disabilities/convention-on-the-rights-of-persons-with-disabilities.html Federal Law (29) 2006 and 2009 https://www.abudhabi.ae/portal/public/en/citizens/religion-and-community/people-of-determination-le/federal-law-no-29-of-2006-concerning-the-rights-of-people-of-determination Guarantees a person of determination access to equal opportunities of education within all educational institutions Dubai Law 2014 (no. 2) https://www.cda.gov.ae/ar/aboutus/Documents/Concerning%20Pro tection%20of%20the%20Rights%20of%20Persons%20with%20Disab ilities%20in%20the%20Emirate%20of%20Dubai%20- %20Law%202%20-%202014%20-%20EN.pdf Concerning Protection of the rights of persons of determination in the Emirate of Dubai Executive Council Resolution No. (2) of 2017- Regulating Private Schools in the Emirate of Dubai https://www.khda.gov.ae/CMS/WebParts/TextEditor/Documents/E xecutiveCouncilResolutionNo.(2)of2017RegulatingPrivateSchoolsInt heEmirateOfDubai.pdf Regulations for Private Schools in Dubai Article 4 (14) establish the conditions, rules, and standards that are required to facilitate the enrolment and integration of Students with disabilities in Private Schools; Article 13 (16) treat its Students equitably and not discriminate against them on grounds of nationality, race, gender, religion, social class, or special educational needs of Students with disabilities; Article 13 (17) admit Students with disabilities in accordance with the terms of its Educational Permit, the rules adopted by the KHDA, and the relevant legislation in force; Article 13 (19) provide all supplies required for conducting the Educational activity, including devices, equipment, furniture, and other supplies which the KHDA deems necessary, such as the supplies required by Students with disabilities; Article 23 (4) provide a special needs friendly environment and academic programmes appropriate for Students with disabilities in accordance with the rules and conditions determined by the KHDA and the concerned Government Entities in this respect;
+The United Nations Convention on the Rights of Persons with Disabilities

+Federal Law (29) 2006 and 2009

+Guarantees a person of determination access to equal opportunities of education within all educational institutions

+Dubai Law 2014 (no. 2)

+Concerning Protection of the rights of persons of determination in the Emirate of Dubai

+Executive Council Resolution No. (2) of 2017 - Regulating Private Schools in the Emirate of Dubai

+Regulations for Private Schools in Dubai

+Article 4 (14) establish the conditions, rules, and standards that are required to facilitate the enrolment and integration of Students with disabilities in Private Schools;

+Article 13 (16) treat its Students equitably and not discriminate against them on grounds of nationality, race, gender, religion, social class, or special educational needs of Students with disabilities;

+Article 13 (17) admit Students with disabilities in accordance with the terms of its Educational Permit, the rules adopted by the KHDA, and the relevant legislation in force;

+Article 13 (19) provide all supplies required for conducting the Educational activity, including devices, equipment, furniture, and other supplies which the KHDA deems necessary, such as the supplies required by Students with disabilities;

+Article 23 (4) provide a special needs friendly environment and academic programmes appropriate for Students with disabilities in accordance with the rules and conditions determined by the KHDA and the concerned Government Entities in this respect;

-The National Project for Inclusion for People of Determination (2008) https://www.abudhabi.ae/portal/public/en/homepage/religion- and-community/people-of-determination-le/the-national-project- for-inclusion-of-people-of-determination UAE School for All: General rules for the provision of special education programmes and services guidance (2010) https://www.moe.gov.ae/English/SiteDocuments/Rules/SNrulesEn.pdf My Community: A City for Everyone Initiative (2013) https://www.cda.gov.ae/en/MediaCenter/News/Pages/2013/myCommunity.aspx Aims to turn Dubai into a fully inclusive and friendly city for People of Determination Quality Standards of Services for Persons with Disabilities in Governmental and Private Institutions (2016) https://government.ae/information-and- services/education/education-for-people-with-special-needs The National Policy for Empowering People of Determination (2017) https://government.ae/en/about-the-uae/strategies-initiatives-and-awards/federal-governments-strategies-and-plans/the-national-policy-for-empowering-people-with-special-needs Aims to provide quality inclusive education in the UAE Dubai Inclusive Education Policy Framework (2017) https://www.khda.gov.ae/cms/webparts/texteditor/documents/Education Policy En.pdf Dubai Inclusive Education Policy Framework has been developed to support the UAE's commitment to the United Nations Convention on the Rights of Persons with Disabilities as well as federal and local legislation that calls for the inclusion of all learners, regardless of ability, in the education sector.
-The Dubai Universal Design Code (2017, Accessibility Code) https://www.dha.gov.ae/Documents/HRD/RegulationsandStandards/Polocies/Dubai%20Universal%20Design%20Code%20Final%20Feb%202017.pdf Aims for universal accessibility Abu Dhabi Education Council Special Education Policies and Procedures Handbook (2012) http://dbkschool.net/wp-content/uploads/%D9%83%D8%AA%D9%8A%D8%A8- %D8%A7%D8%AC%D8%B1%D8%A7%D8%A1%D8%A7%D8%A A- %D8%A7%D9%84%D8%AA%D8%B1%D8%A8%D9%8A%D8%A 9- %D8%A7%D9%84%D8%AE%D8%A7%D8%B5%D8%A9-2012- %D8%A7%D8%AC%D9%84%D9%8A%D8%B2%D9%8A.pdf The Ministry of Education Strategic Plan 2017-2021 https://government.ae/en/about-the-uae/strategies-initiatives-and-awards/federal-governments-strategies-and-plans/ministry-of- education-strategic-plan-2017-2021
+The National Project for Inclusion for People of Determination (2008)

+UAE School for All: General rules for the provision of special education programmes and services quidance (2010)

+My Community: A City for Everyone Initiative (2013)

+Aims to turn Dubai into a fully inclusive and friendly city for People of Determination

+Quality Standards of Services for Persons with Disabilities in Governmental and Private Institutions (2016)

+The National Policy for Empowering People of Determination (2017)

+Aims to provide quality inclusive education in the UAE

+Dubai Inclusive Education Policy Framework (2017)

+Dubai Inclusive Education Policy Framework has been developed to support the UAE's commitment to the United Nations Convention on the Rights of Persons with Disabilities as well as federal and local legislation that calls for the inclusion of all learners, regardless of ability, in the education sector.

+Directive & Guidelines for Inclusive Practice

+Implementing Inclusive Education - A Guide for Schools

+Advocating for Inclusive Education - A Guide for Parents

+This guide supports parents in understanding their rights and responsibilities when advocating for an inclusive education for their child.

+The Dubai Universal Design Code (2017, Accessibility Code)

+Aims for universal accessibility

+Abu Dhabi Education Council Special Education Policies and Procedures Handbook (2012)

+The Ministry of Education Strategic Plan 2017-2021

-The Dubai Plan 2021 https://www.dubaiplan2021.ae/dubai-plan-2021/ Aims for a tolerant and fully inclusive city by 2020 which is part of a wider strategic plan, incorporating education, health & rehabilitation, employment, universal accessibility and social protection UAE Centennial 2071 project https://uaecabinet.ae/en/details/news/mohammed-bin-rashid-launches-five-decade-government-plan-uae-centennial-2071
+The Dubai Plan 2021

+Aims for a tolerant and fully inclusive city by 2020 which is part of a wider strategic plan, incorporating education, health & rehabilitation, employment, universal accessibility and social protection

+UAE Centennial 2071 project